OceanLabs/Android-Print-SDK/docs/custom_image_picker.md

 ### `public void onPick( Fragment fragment, int maxImageCount )`

 The SDK calls this method when the user has selected your image source, and you should launch your custom image picker. the `maxImageCount` provides an indication of they maximum number of images that are required.
 For example, a phone case only uses a single image, so you may wish to restrict the user to selecting just one.
-You are not required to respect this value, since unrequired images will simply be ignored.
+You are not required to respect this value, and extra images will simply be ignored.

 ### `public void getAssetsFromPickerResult( Activity activity, Intent data, IAssetConsumer assetConsumer )`